Sfever/2024SA-PY-Workfile/contributing.md

 - ## Issues

   - You're welcomed to open a issue here for any problem that __YOU CANNOT FIND A SOLUTION__, search the web before you ask.
-  - Codes should run anyway on most platforms, this tested on Ubuntu, Windows and MacOS
+  - Codes should run anyway on most platforms, they're tested on Ubuntu, Windows and MacOS
   - They may have bugs, you can always open an issue/pull request on it.
   - Running on Non-Offical python interpreter may cause problems and you need to figure it out yourself.
 For example, python implentations on iOS or Android.